-On behalf of Kadish & Anthony Law Group posted in blog on Thursday, July 13, 2017.
+On behalf of Kadish & Associates Law Group posted in blog on Thursday, July 13, 2017.

 As a business owner, you may hire individuals that provide significant value to your company.
 Because of their skill sets and demand in the market, those individuals may want certain assurances from your company regarding benefits, salaries and bonuses.
 In addition, they may want some security regarding their employment.

 You may be willing to provide these things, but only if you receive certain assurances in return.
 You may want guarantees regarding confidentiality, ownership of inventions or intellectual property, non-compete agreements, and other important matters employment matters.
 A well-crafted employment agreement could address your issues and those of the employee.

 Most employment contracts include notice of termination clauses, along with the right to terminate an employee for violations of the contract.
 Many also address terminating employment if a physical or mental issue renders the employee unable to fulfill the duties of the job.

 By entering into an employment contract, you may give up the right to terminate a particular employee under Arizona’s at-will employment rule.
 If your company decides to terminate an employee outside of the terms of the employment contract, the employee could initiate litigation and claim a breach of contract.
 This could also create problems with any agreements not to compete upon separation from the company.

 You could turn this disadvantage around by ensuring that the termination clauses in the contract address this and other issues as clearly as possible.

 One thing that gives many businesses, including yours, a leg up over the competition is keeping your trade secrets, well, secret.
 You may require your employees to maintain confidentiality regarding all aspects of their job duties and any processes used such as computer programs, data (including plans and formulas) and machinery.
 An agreement may include a provision requiring that even after termination employees won’t share any such information.